laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 * LaterPay invoice indicator: The plugin provides a code snippet you can insert into your theme that displays the user's current LaterPay invoice total and provides a direct link to his LaterPay user backend.
   You don't have to integrate this snippet, but we recommend it for transparency reasons.
+* Localization: The plugin is fully localized for English and German.

 = Security =
 File protection: The plugin secures files in paid posts against downloading them via a shared direct link.